Liam-Deacon/CLEED/doc/LEED_programs/csearch.rst

   if the parent directory of this program is in the system :envvar:`PATH` variable.

 :envvar:`CSEARCH_MAX_EVALS`
-  Optional evaluation budget for simplex searches (same as :code:`--max-evals`).
+  Optional evaluation budget for simplex/PSO searches (same as :code:`--max-evals`).

 :envvar:`CSEARCH_MAX_ITERS`
-  Optional iteration budget for Powell/annealing searches (same as :code:`--max-iters`).
+  Optional iteration budget for Powell/annealing/PSO searches (same as :code:`--max-iters`).

 :envvar:`CSEARCH_SEED`
-  Optional deterministic seed for simulated annealing (same as :code:`--seed`).
+  Optional deterministic seed for simulated annealing/PSO (same as :code:`--seed`).

 :envvar:`CLEED_PHASE`
   Directory path of the phase shift files used in  the  surface and bulk models.